Japanese cruiser Tone (1937): Early Pacific War

 On 16 December, CruDiv 8 was ordered to assist in the second attempted invasion of Wake Island.
 Tone launched two Nakajima E8N "Daves" for anti-submarine patrols.
 After the fall of Wake Island, CruDiv 8 returned to Kure, Hiroshima.
 By 14 January 1942, CruDiv 8 was based out of Truk in the Caroline Islands, and covered the landings of Japanese troops at Rabaul, New Britain as well as attacks on Lae and Salamaua, New Guinea.
 On 24 January, Tone's floatplanes attacked the Admiralty Islands.
 After 1 February air raid on Kwajalein by Vice Admiral William Halsey, Jr aboard the aircraft carrier Enterprise, Tone departed Truk with the Carrier Striking Force in an unsuccessful pursuit.
-Chikuma and Tone later participated in the Raid on Port Darwin, Australia on 19 February, which destroyed 15 aircraft and sinking 11 ships.
-Tone launched a floatplane to report in weather conditions prior to the attack, but the plane’s radio failed and it returned without reporting.
+Chikuma and Tone later participated in the Raid on Port Darwin, Australia on 19 February, which destroyed 15 aircraft and sank 11 ships.
+Tone launched a floatplane to report in weather conditions prior to the attack, but the plane's radio failed and it returned without reporting.
 Later, another floatplane had greater success, and shot down a PBY Catalina of the RAAF.